callielamb/startup/README.md

   - Broadcast voting results and update the leaderboard in real time.

 ## Sketches of Application
-Below are rough sketches of the **Echo Draw** application, showing the game flow:
+Below are rough sketches of the **"In A Blink"** application, showing the game flow:

 ### Main Game Interface
 ![HomePage sketch](./homepage.jpg)